pbek/QOwnNotes/README.md

 On Android you could also use any sync-tool like *Synchronize Ultimate* or *FolderSync* to sync your note files and use software like *neutriNotes* or [**Markor**](https://f-droid.org/packages/net.gsantner.markor/) to edit your notes.

-On iOS I heard [Notebooks](https://itunes.apple.com/us/app/notebooks-write-and-organize/id780438662) works well (syncing notes via WebDAV).
+On iOS [Notebooks](https://itunes.apple.com/us/app/notebooks-write-and-organize/id780438662) may also work well (syncing notes via WebDAV).

 ## Screenshot